SUNDAY AT EARTHSKIN / 25 March 2018, 2 pm

-It will be held at Earthskin (171 Motutara Road, Muriwai Beach) on Sunday 24 September 2017, 2 pm.
+It will be held at Earthskin, 171 Motutara Road, Muriwai Beach, on Sunday 25 March 2018, 2 pm.
 Please walk down to the end of the drive way (exception can be made if required).

-You can find out more on Siobhan Humston at www.siobhanhumstonart.com
+You can find out more on Martin Krammer at www.martinkrammer.at

 SUNDAY AT EARTHSKIN Earthskin Residents will be offering free community talks or workshops on last Sunday of most months.
 Everyone is welcome to join.